Electing to negotiate the terms of your divorce through mediation can be a smart decision with many benefits.

 Obtain legal support during your California divorce mediation

-With an extensive background in all mediation techniques, we at the Law Offices of Rebecca Medina in Fresno are here to help you reach sensible solutions in your divorce settlement.
+With an extensive background in all mediation techniques, we at the Law Offices of Rebecca Medina in Fresno and San Diego are here to help you reach sensible solutions in your divorce settlement.

 To learn more about our qualifications, or to schedule a consultation today, call (559) 785-3295 or contact our law firm online.